 Agility, herding, swimming and tracking events may be helpful for both breeds.

-The dwarfism associated with the Corgi breed may lead to complications, so don’t encourage a Corgi to do any jumping.
+But, the dwarfism associated with the Corgi breed may lead to complications, so don’t encourage a Corgi to do any jumping.

 Additionally, the Corgi’s long body is prone to health problems.
 So let’s talk about their health next.

-Corgi Lab Mix Health
+Corgi Lab Mix Health and Care

 Breeders estimate the life expectancy of the Corgi at about 12-15 years.
 For Labrador Retrievers, it’s about 10-12 years.